GreatEagle0303/ruby-project/README.md

 ```

 To run a subset of the tests, use a regular expression.
 For example, if tests
-exist that are named identical_to_4_places, and identical, then we can run both
+exist taht are named identical_to_4_places, and identical, then we can run both
 tests with

 ```sh